#layer-wysiwyg-2030

 #layer-duo-728

-Ashley Dunbar is the current engagement apprentice at the Columbia Museum of Art.
-She has always been involved in the arts, whether through participating in school art programs or her own creative pursuits.
+Ashley Dunbar is the engagement apprentice at the Columbia Museum of Art.
+She has always been involved in the arts, whether through participating in school programs or her own creative pursuits.
 Dunbar has experience working in a variety of youth-based programs and loves expressing her creativity through drawing, painting, photography, and jewelry making.
-She is excited to work with children of all ages and is dedicated to making their art experience fun and inspiring!
+She is excited to work with children of all ages and is dedicated to making their art experiences fun and inspiring.

 Becky Groth has served as a studio docent at the CMA for over 12 years and hails from a family of artists.
 She is a mother of three, and teaching children has always been one of her passions.
 Groth has taught CMA summer camps since 2023 and is a three-time award-winning participant in the Columbia Design League’s Runaway Runway Recycled Fashion Show.
 She is excited to share her recycling and design skills with her students.

-Emelyn Guild is from Lancaster, South Carolina, and recently graduated from the University of South Carolina with her B.F.A. in art education.
-She currently teaches art at Sandhills Elementary School and has worked as a lead summer camp counselor at an animal hospital in Waxhaw, NC, for the past four years.
+Emelyn Guild is from Lancaster, South Carolina, and graduated from the University of South Carolina with her B.F.A. in art education.
+She currently teaches art at Sandhills Elementary School and has worked as a lead summer camp counselor at an animal hospital in Waxhaw, North Carolina, for the past five years.
 Guild loves all types of art but has a special passion for fiber arts.

 Jason Schoonover is an artist and illustrator based in Irmo, where he lives with his family.
 He earned a bachelor's degree in studio art from Florida State University and an associate's degree in graphic design from Broward College.
 Specializing in pen-and-ink drawing, Schoonover also explores comics and cartooning, which are central to his creative practice.
 His work has been featured in independent publications, and he has self-published several comics and art books, with more projects on the horizon.

 Dana Witkoski is the engagement manager at the Columbia Museum of Art.
-Originally from Columbia, Witkoski has a Bachelor of Arts degree in public relations from the University of South Carolina and a master’s in arts administration from Winthrop University.
+Originally from Columbia, she has a B.A. in public relations from the University of South Carolina and a master’s in arts administration from Winthrop University.
 Witkoski oversees summer camps and workshops at the CMA and has taught workshops there since 2016.
-Her favorite mediums to work with are fiber, metals, and printmaking.
+Her favorite mediums to work with are fiber, metals, and prints.

 #layer-wysiwyg-727